-The release date for the new Fruits Basket 2019 anime has been confirmed to be coming up soon and anime fans are thrilled after waiting so many years.
+The release of the new Fruits Basket 2019 anime has anime fans thrilled after waiting so many years.
 Back in 2005, Funimation had anime fans fold 1,000 paper origami cranes in hoping of Fruits Basket Season 2 being greenlit, but their wish was not granted… until now.

-The fulfillment of this wish has been a long time coming, but it’ll come in a different form.
-Instead of being Fruits Basket Season 2, the new Furuba anime adaptation will be a complete Fruits Basket reboot that starts from the beginning of the story.
-What’s more, the Fruits Basket cast will be entirely different.
+The fulfillment of this wish has been a long time coming, but the producers have stated that the new Furuba anime adaptation will be a complete Fruits Basket reboot that starts from the beginning of the story and finish the manga’s ending.

 Tomokazu Seki, who played as Kyo in the 2001 Fruits Basket anime, said on Twitter that he is “looking forward to a cast that I can trust!”
 He told Nobunaga to “have fun playing Yuki!”

 “A Furuba remake has been announced!
 I’m looking forward to the new Furuba!”
 Tomokazu tweeted.
 “This title has continued to receive love over time.
 I felt its power then and I can feel it now!
 I put my all into this title back then, and I’m cheering for it now, waiting to see how it will be reborn!”